 Is this a safe investment?

 Heck no. I'll say that again: "HECK NO!"
 No film is a safe investment - ever.
 Do not put money into the film that you can't afford to lose.
 If you ask your accountant or lawyer, they'll tell you the same thing.
 It's a lot like horse racing.
-Chances are you are going to lose, but there is always that one long shot that pays out big, but there are no guarantees.
+Chances are you are going to lose and there is always that one long shot that pays out big, but there are no guarantees.

 What am I offering you?